Coping With Epilepsy EEG Centre For Neurofeedback

 With most varieties of my AIWS seizures I usually stop talking, and just look puzzled.
 The notable exception is described later.

-When I'm having a simple partial seizure, no matter what variety, I'm just absorbed in the seizure.
+When I'm having a SP seizure, no matter what variety, I'm just absorbed in the seizure.
 With AIWS, I sometimes get things that look freakishly huge, or distance/speed/time warps.
 With the distance/speed/time warps I sometimes don't know it's a seizure.
 In that case I bump into things that look far away, think we're going really slowwwww when we're really going the speed limit, or think no time has passed and it's been an hour.
 That last thing affects me hugely when I was at work.
 I'd have a conversation with people and think that 2 minutes had gone by, when I'd have been talking at them for 10-20.
 My family and friends don't care, but work did.

 2. Usually what brings on the condition...what aggravates the symptoms?I have no idea.